 Those are just two examples of the tasks you can create with Automation.
 Ultimately, it's exactly what it sounds like: A way to automate your smart home, based on various triggers and corresponding outcomes.

-Many HomeKit-enabled accessories already offer some form of remote access, but if you'd rather control your lights, thermostat, switches, etc. from one app (the Home app), iOS 10 makes it that much easier with Home Hubs.
+Many HomeKit-enabled accessories already offer some form of remote access, but if you'd rather control your lights, thermostat, switches, etc. from one app (the Home app), Home Hubs make that task easier.